This article was last updated in June 2020.

 And today is one of the few European Muslim countries

 Before Albania was the first atheist country in the world, it was one of only three countries in Europe with a Muslim majority, and it still remains as such today.
+You can visit the other countries on an epic European Road Trip.

 The list includes Albania, Kosovo and Bosnia and Herzegovina plus the transcontinental countries of Azerbaijan, often classified in Europe, other times in Asian, and Turkey, which is renowned for having its most famous city of Istanbul straddling the continents of Asia and Europe.